-Please note that your degree is formally governed by the Examination Decrees and Regulations (the Exam Regs), which is published in September each year.
-The DPhil in Sociology handbook contains informal descriptions and interpretations of some of the most relevant rules but any formal question has to be settled primarily by reference to the Examination Decrees and Regulations.
-If you have any concerns please contact the Graduate Studies Administrator at graduate-studies@sociology.ox.ac.uk.
+Please note that your degree is formally governed by the Examination Decrees and Regulations.
+This is published in September each year, and can be found online.
+The DPhil in Sociology handbook contains informal descriptions and interpretations of some of the most relevant rules, but any formal question must be settled primarily by reference to the Examination Decrees and Regulations.

+The Examination Regulations relating to this course are available here.
+If there is a conflict between information in this handbook and the Examination Regulations, then you should follow the Examination Regulations.
+If you have any concerns, please contact the Graduate Studies Officer at graduate-studies@sociology.ox.ac.uk.

-The information in this handbook is accurate as of 4th October 2020.
-However, it may be necessary for changes to be made in certain circumstances, as explained online.
-If such changes are made the department will publish a new version of this handbook together with a list of the changes and students will be informed.
+The information in this handbook is accurate as of October 1st 2022.
+However, it may be necessary for changes to be made in certain circumstances, as explained here on the University's Graduate website.
+If such changes are made, the department will publish a new version of this handbook together with a list of the changes and students will be informed.